austinonchain/swagbotsetup/README.md

 2. Under Authentication Tokens, click regenerate next to Bearer Token.
 Save it.
 3. Next to Access Token and Secret, click generate and save it.

+Now you should have all the keys you need.
+It's time to move on to the code.